 Fall is a good time to be in the mountains.
 It is even better when those mountains are the North Cascades, where one can spend multiple days in a row on trails exploring alpine lakes, hanging glaciers, cascading creeks, and eating ripe huckleberries.
 And it might even be the best if, between the days of running you can return to a historic cabin, enjoy hot showers, eat delicious meals, and be surrounded by a community of friends who love to run and play in the mountains, too.
 This is the annual North Cascades Fall Trail Running Festival and Symposium.
 We hope you will join us.

-From the door of the lodge, one looks directly into the Mt.
-Baker Wilderness.
+From the door of the Mt.
+Baker Lodge, one steps into the wilderness.
 There’s no need to drive anywhere because each trail in the area is connected by a trailhead only a few hundred yards from the lodge.
 Most the trails end up above tree line, and runners will be greeted with expansive views of glaciated peaks, luminescent fall foliage, and wild berries.

 Each day of the festival, formal and informal groups will be organized to experience different trails and explore the local contours.
 Link-ups, combinations, and variations of all these trails are all possibilities, so one can choose how much to run each day, from 10 to 30+ miles.
 Aspire will also be organizing shuttles to access additional trails along the scenic Highway 542 corridor.
 Below is a sampling of what this specific area has to offer.
 Detailed trail descriptions and trip reports are linked to the Washington Trails Association website.

 - Chain Lakes, 8 mile loop